-Hall of Fame of ICPC World Champions: Filip Wolski
+Hall of Fame of ICPC World Champions: Filip Wolski from Poland

 UW wins the ICPC 2007 finals in Tokyo.
 From the left: prof. Bill Poucher (president of the ICPC Foundation), Filip Wolski, Marcin Pilipczuk, Marek Cygan, prof. Jan Madey, prof. Krzysztof Diks